Faculty & Staff

 Debbie Schaefer, Administrative Assistant

-Contact MeMs.
+Contact MeMrs.
 Schaefer provides excellent administrative support assisting in the School Office.
 She creates and shares the Knightly News, helps with enrollment, answers calls and emails, and much more.

 Why do I teach at St. Joe's?